jevvilla/workshop-angular-testing/README.md

 ## 3. ComponentFixture<T>.componentInstance

-Allows you to create an instance of the root component class, this case you are creating an `AppComponent` and `componentInstance` will return an instance of that `Appcomponent`.
+Allows you to create an instance of `component` class, this case you are creating an `AppComponent` and `componentInstance` will return an instance of `Appcomponent`.

 ## Challenge #4